Heart Health: The Effects of Loneliness and Social Isolation

-Since 1964, when President Lyndon B. Johnson first declared February American Heart Month to bring attention to heart disease in the United States, February has been a time to educate the public about heart health, a term that brings to mind the importance of diet and exercise for a healthy cardiovascular system.
+February is American Heart Month, designed to bring attention to heart disease in the United States and be a time to educate the public about heart health.
+The term ‘heart health’ brings to mind the importance of diet and exercise for a healthy cardiovascular system.
 But there are other, less obvious factors that contribute to a healthy heart: social isolation and loneliness can both increase a person’s chances for heart disease and stroke, as well as other health concerns.

 Senior man alone